Codecademy/docs/content/css/concepts/animations/animations.md

 A CSS animation lets a HTML element gradually change from one style to another, without using JavaScript.
 Any number of CSS properties can be changed, for any amount of times.

-To use CSS animation, you must first specify some keyframes for the animation.
+To use CSS animation, some keyframes for the animation must be specified.

 ## `@keyframes` Rule